WenjieZ/distributed-frank-wolfe/README.md

 # Distributed Frank-Wolfe Framework for Trace Norm Minimization

 This package solves *trace norm minimization* in a distributed way.
-It is written in Python and works on clusters deployed with Aparch SPARK.
+It is written in Python and works on clusters deployed with Apache SPARK.

 ## Dependency
-Use Python3.5 for the wildest compatibility with Apache Spark.
+Use Python3.5 for the wildest compatibility with Apache SPARK.
 Other versions of Python may not be supported.

 ## Structure
 The package is composed of the front end and the back end.
-The front end implements high level functions, which allows the users to run the distributed Frank-Wolfe algorithms without caring about the detail.
-The back end implements various low level functions about every aspect of Frank-Wolfe.
+The front end implements high-level functions, which allows the users to run the distributed Frank-Wolfe algorithms without caring about the detail.
+The back end implements various low-level functions about every aspect of Frank-Wolfe.

-### Front end
+### Frontend
 The front end (`frontend.py`) has two functions: `solve` and `evaluate`.
 The former solves a minimization problem, as the name indicates.
-It returns a `FWpath` object, which stores the solution path.
-The latter takes a dataset and a `FWpath` object to evaluate the fitness of the result.
+It returns an `FWpath` object, which stores the solution path.
+The latter takes a dataset and an `FWpath` object to evaluate the fitness of the result.

-### Back end
+### Backend
 The back end is the base of the framework.
 It is composed of two parts: the Frank-Wolfe strategy part, which is generic, and the model part, which is not generic.

 We currently have implemented two models: **multitask least square** (`mls`) and **multinomial logistic regression** (`mlr`).
 Each model is implemented in a separated file (e.g., `mls.py`, `mlr.py`) and follows a certain API, among which the most important functions are `stats` and `update`.
 The model part is written in pure Python.
 Users can implement their own models without any prior distributed computing knowledge.